Table of Contents

 Easy to Create Derivative Content

-With captions, you also get a transcript of what is being said in the video.
+With closed captions, you also get a transcript of what is being said in the video.
 As a result, you can easily scan the content of the video to easily create derivative content from it.

 You can easily create short clips, infographics, white papers, podcasts – you name it!